Earth is locally flat.

 I employ the physicists’ convention for spherical coordinates, where $\phi$ denotes the longitude and $\theta$ is sometimes called the colatitude:

-\[\begin{cases} x &= r\sin\theta \cos\phi \\ y &= r\sin\theta \sin\phi \\ z &= r\cos\theta \end{cases},\qquad \begin{cases} r &= \sqrt{x^2+y^2+z^2}\\ \theta &= \arccos \displaystyle \frac{z}{\sqrt{x^2+y^2+z^2}}\\ \phi &= \mathrm{atan2}(y,x) \end{cases}\]
+\[\begin{cases} x &= r\sin\theta \cos\phi \\ y &= r\sin\theta \sin\phi \\ z &= r\cos\theta \end{cases},\qquad \begin{cases} r &= \sqrt{x^2+y^2+z^2}\\ \theta &= \arccos \displaystyle \frac{z}{\sqrt{x^2+y^2+z^2}}\\ \phi &= \mathrm{atan2}(y,x) \end{cases}\]where we have used the atan2 function.

 These notations vary wildly across literature, so be careful to adapt to your convention if necessary.